DLR-VF/UrMoAC/docs/mkdocs/InputDataFormats.md

 ### File (.wkt) Format

 You may load aggregation areas from .wkt-files.
 Here, every area is stored in one line individually.
-The geometry must be a polygon, stored as WKT.
+The geometry must be a closed polygon, stored as WKT.
 The following example defines an aggregation area with ID &ldquo;1000&rdquo; having a box shape between -200;-200 and 200;200:

 ```1000;POLYGON((-200 -200, 200 -200, 200 200, -200 200, -200 -200))```